 Emergency fund – Set aside some of your savings into an emergency fund.
 ACCC suggests a minimum of six to nine months’ worth of income in this fund.
 Emergency funds are designed to help you avoid using credit cards for an unexpected expense that could leave you with a hefty debt.

 Retirement – It is never too early to start saving for retirement.
-Millennials should be taking advantage of employer offered 401(k) plans.
+Start taking advantage of employer offered 401(k) plans.
 A little goes a long way, especially since many employers will match each contribution.

 Establish credit – Get a credit card so you can start building credit.
 Do not charge more to the credit card than you can afford to pay at the end of each billing cycle.
 The best plan of action is paying your credit card bill in full at the end of each month.
 Building credit now will be important when making big life purchases in the future, such as your first home.